DANCE ON: New CREATIONS for dancers aged 40+

 DANCE ON creates a unique perspective on the development and presentation of this artistic potential.
 Internationally renowned choreographers and artists will be working with dancers from the project ensemble to create DANCE ON 1st EDITION, a basic repertoire of works for dancers aged over 40.
 The productions will tour nationally and internationally and reach a large audience.
-The cross-generational educational programme DANCE ON LOCAL, which will accompany the performances on the road, will generate sustainable socio-political stimuli in the local area.
+The cross-generational educational programme DANCE ON PARTICIPATION, which will accompany the performances on the road, will generate sustainable socio-political stimuli in the local area.

 DANCE ON will create strong alliances with co-production partners – on an national and international level, anmong them Theater im Pfalzbau Ludwigshafen, Kampnagel Hamburg, tanzhaus nrw, Berliner Ensemble, Sadlers Wells London, Holland Dance Festival, Festspielhaus St. Pölten, Belgrade Dance Festival, and ADC - Association pour la Danse Contemporaine Genève.
 These alliances will ensure the DANCE ON concept is implemented sustainably and make an active contribution to establishing a dance repertoire 40+.